 Even in 1869, New York must have been quite an eye opener for someone raised on Hendre Rhys Farm – “amazement and wonder” to quote Jobson’s book, as Evan arrived in the Land of Liberty enroute to his eventual destination of Audenried Pennsylvania.
 Initially we could find no trace of the family in what should have been their first U.S. census of 1870 as, for some reason, they had registered under the nom de plumes Evan E. and Lydiah Morgan! – note the surname Morgan again.
 Presumably there was nothing underhand going on here, with probably illiteracy and a limited grasp of the English language the reason behind this.
 The couple registered at the Centralia post Office in Columbia County PA; giving their ages as both 35, and their personal wealth as $200.
 In this same census, Evan and Lydia’s next door neighbours were future in-laws the Fetterman’s, and close by lived the ridiculously wealthy mine boss Harry (Henry) C. Frick, who would later feature prominently in the life of Evan’s nephew Tom Moses.
 In the next census of 1880 (they were by then living in Luzerne Co.
 PA), the problems of being Welsh speakers in a foreign land, coupled with illiteracy, resulted in different spellings of Mr.and Mrs. Moses’ Christian names – Even and Liddia.
 Besides (for a time) having his brother and his family living close by, any feelings of homesickness Evan may have had, would no doubt have been eased by the fact that Welsh people were emigrating in droves to the U.S. around this time – one County in Pennsylvania was even called Cambria!
 There was no going back for Evan the “alien“, as on the 7th of November 1880, he renounces his allegiance to “Victoria Qeen (sic) of Great Britton (sic) and Ireland” and becomes a U.S. citizen.
 It had taken eight years to complete this process; his application had been submitted on October 6th 1872 in Luzerne Co.
 PA.
 Curiously on the application, Evan’s DOB has shifted from the 5th to the 28th of May 1835.
 Evan’s “petition” was heard on the 1st of Oct.
 1880, and he was vouched for by a Richard R. Griffith(s), who had to swear before “the Honourable Judges of the Court of Common Pleas of Luzerne County” that he was “well acquainted” with our Evan who “during the same period” had “behaved himself as a man of good moral character, attached to the principles of the Constitution of the United States, and well disposed to the good order and happiness of the same“.
 It was lucky they did not take into account spelling, as Evan spelt his name “Mosses” on the petition!

 Meanwhile Evan and Lydia’s Welsh born children were joined between 1871 and 1886 by four American born (Luzerne Co.
 PA) siblings – William (27/7/ 1871)/ Thomas Howard (1/1/1876)/ Liddia (1878) and lastly Marie or Mary Jane (1880).
 Right then, back to that teaser at the start about Evan dying twice.
 In the book “The transformation of a boy to man in the coal mine“, there is a heart-wrenching moment when “Uncle Evan” is crushed to death underground by a moving trip of loaded coal tram’s in Lucas Iowa in 1882, not long after his brother Morgan’s own fatality.
 Why this incident should have been so wrongly “retold” to the author by Evan’s nephew Tom, is not clear.
 Whilst Evan may have indeed had an accident whilst working underground in a coalmine, reports of his death seem to have been greatly exaggerated!
-In reality Evan dies a lot older, and certainly a lot more peacefully, on June 13th 1908 at the home of his son-in-law Henry Drasher in Hazelton PA.
+In reality Evan dies a lot older, and certainly a lot more peacefully, on June 13th 1908 at the home of his son-in-law Ulysses G. Fetterman in Hazelton PA.
 In fact, it seems likely that the unfortunate person crushed to death was in fact Evan’s nephew, also called Evan; although how anybody could confuse the death of an 11 year old sibling with an uncle in their forty’s is quite mystifying!
-By 1908 Evan IV Moses had definitely died, and his death certificate was quite specific about his age when he did – “74 years, 5 months and 7 days” – wrong, he had only celebrated his 73rd birthday the previous month.
-This error was probably because the certificate wrongly gives Evan’s birth year as 1834; either way he had certainly not forgotten his roots, as his funeral was held at the local Baptist Church, before he was buried in the Freeland Cemetery.
+By 1908 Evan IV Moses had definitely died (14 days after a stroke), and his death certificate was quite specific about his age when he did – “74 years, 5 months and 7 days” – wrong, he had only celebrated his 73rd birthday the previous month.
+This error was probably because the certificate wrongly gives Evan’s birth year as 1834; either way he had certainly not forgotten his roots, as his funeral was held at the local Baptist Church.
 Lydia outlived her husband by 11 years, dying in February 1919 whilst she was living with her daughter Liddia and her family.
-She is buried at the Vine Street Cemetery in Hazelton PA.
+She is buried at the Vine Street Cemetery in Hazelton PA alongside Evan.

 Finally back to South Wales, and the farms that Evan and Lydia had once called home, both eventually suffered similar fates – like Hendre Rhys, Lydia’s Nantyrhysfa was also unceremoniously demolished; the ruins now sit in a peaceful woodland glade, popular with walkers and nature lovers.